Discipline – A Misunderstood Friend

 In Āyurveda, these ways of life are known as Dinacharya (daily routine), Ratricharya (night-time routine) and Ritucharya (seasonal lifestyle).
 They encompass the recurring practices that guide daily and seasonal living – from waking and personal hygiene to meals, sleep and seasonal adjustments.

 Ritucharya focuses on adapting one’s diet and lifestyle to the changing seasons.
-You can explore more about this approach in my articles on Āyurveda in Spring and Āyurveda in Summer.
+You can explore more about this approach in the articles on Āyurveda in Spring and Āyurveda in Summer.

-Of course, nobody has to implement everything all at once.
-Everyone can decide for themselves which aspects are important for their own life.
-It often makes sense to start with small changes and build on them step by step.
+Everyone shall decide for themselves which aspects are important for their own life.
+It makes sense to start with small changes and build on them step by step.

 Āyurveda: The difference between need and desire

-Herein often lies a fundamental misunderstanding: we confuse needs with desires.
+This is where a fundamental misunderstanding commonly lies: we confuse needs with desires.

 A genuine need arises from what the body or soul actually requires.
-A desire, on the other hand, often arises in the mind.
+A desire, on the other hand, often arises in the mind (from the ego).
 Most of the time, we tend to follow our momentary impulses rather than our real needs.

 The Indian teacher Swami Chinmayananda writes on this subject in his commentary on the Narada Bhakti Sutras: